 Frigoglass SAIC Corporate Governance

-The Board is appointed by the shareholders and consists of five members, four of whom are non-executive and two of them are independent.
+The Board is appointed by the shareholders and consists of six members, four of whom are non-executive and two of them are independent.

 You can download the Hellenic Corporate Governance Code by clicking the relevant pdf icon.